Abuse Survivors Library

 Poems and creative writings by Fort Refuge members, talking of what abuse and its aftermath feel like.

-Our tributes to those who died through child abuse, domestic violence, rape, or other forms of abuse.
-You can add a tribute too.
+Photos and stories of people who died through child abuse, domestic violence, rape, or other forms of abuse.
+Feel free to browse, share to raise awareness, or add a story.

 |First Therapy Session|